baijuka/ms3-bju-project/README.md

-Log in | The user can register and log into their own account with personalised features Log out | There is a log out functionality on the page which helps prevent other users from accessing the system Add recipe | Users can contribute to the site via the add recipe form Edit recipe form | Users are able to edit their own recipes.
+Log in | The user can register and log into their own account with personalised features Log out | There is a log out functionality on the page which helps prevent other users from accessing the system Add recipe | Users can contribute to the site via the add recipe form Edit recipe form | Users are able to edit their own recipes in the Profile page.
-Delete a recipe | Users are able to delete their own recipes.
+Delete a recipe | Users are able to delete their own recipes in the Profile page.
 Search function | Every user of the website is able to search the recipe database by ingredient or recipe name without being logged in.
 Manage Categories | The user with username **'admin'** and password **'password123'** is able to Add, Delete and Edit categories of recipes.
 Username **'admin'** was already created and can be logged in using the password **'passwrod123'** for the assessment purpose.